AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 ## Conclusion

 Governed RAG on data products is the enterprise-grade version of retrieval-augmented generation.
-It's not the easiest path to a working demo—ungoverned RAG is faster to build.
+It's not the easiest path to a working demo, ungoverned RAG is faster to build.
 But it's the only version that produces responses an organization can trust, audit, and stand behind when someone asks how the AI came to a particular conclusion.

 The key disciplines: source retrieval from data products with explicit ownership and freshness SLAs, enforce access policies at the retrieval layer (not in LLM prompts), route quantitative questions through a governed semantic layer, evaluate response quality against faithfulness and relevance metrics, and maintain a four-layer audit trail for accountability.
 This architecture makes AI assistants into reliable tools rather than plausible-sounding liability generators.